vandres/craft-matrix-extended/README.md

 - Duplication of entries
 - Additional delete button on top, if your entry type list is very long
+  - Optionally get rid of that long list
 - Copy&Paste of entries, also in between entry types
-- grouping of entry types
+- Grouping of entry types
-  - unfold or group ungrouped types
+  - Unfold or group ungrouped types
 - Drag&Drop of entries, also in between entry types (experimental)

 ## Requirements